 Should the player in respect to whom a penalty shot has been awarded commit a foul in connection with the same play or circumstances, either before or after the shot has been awarded, he shall first be permitted to do so before being sent to the penalty bench to serve the penalty.
 Except when such penalty is for a game misconduct or match penalty in which case the shot shall be taken by a player selected by the Captain of the non-offending team from the players on the ice at the time when the foul was committed.

-24.4 Violations During the Shot - Should the goalkeeper leave his crease prior to the player taking the penalty shot touches puck or commits any foul, the Referee shall allow the shot to be taken.
+24.4 Violations During the Shot - Should the goalkeeper leave his crease prior to the player taking the penalty shot touches the puck or commits any foul, the Referee shall allow the shot to be taken.
 If the shot fails, he shall permit the shot to be taken over again.
 When an infraction worthy of a minor penalty is committed by the goalkeeper during the shot causing it to fail, no penalty is assessed but the Referee shall permit the shot to be taken over again.
 Should a goalkeeper commit a second violation and the shot fails, he shall be assessed a misconduct penalty and the Referee shall permit the shot to be taken over again.
-A third such violation shall result in the goalkeeper being assessed a game misconduct penalty.
+A third such violation shall result in the goalkeeper being assessed a game misconduct penalty and the Referee shall permit the shot to be taken over again, against the alternate goalkeeper.